-One of the primary ways that you can spot a problem with horse’s health is with excessive urination and thirst.
+Thirst and Urination - One of the primary ways that you can spot a problem with horse’s health is with excessive urination and thirst.
 After you’ve bought a horse, you will soon learn how much is normal for the animal to drink and urinate.
 If this changes, it could mean that something is wrong and you are wise to seek a professional opinion.

+Fat Deposits - This is in addition to general weight gain.
 Visible excess fat deposits, particularly in the crest, back or rear of the horse could signify diabetes too.
 These occur when the horse cannot process glucose properly.
 Look out for these when brushing and grooming.

-Horses with diabetes tend to fall victim to skin horse health conditions.
+Skin Conditions - Horses with diabetes tend to fall victim to skin horse health conditions.
 These include pasture scald and rain rot.
 These conditions might take longer to heal, even with your best horse care provided.